 Domesticated duck breeds were all initially created from either wild Mallard ducks or wild Muscovy ducks.
-Through generations of breeding we have create very specific characteristics.
-This myriad of domestic duck breeds have been generated around the world.
+Through generations of breeding, we have created particular characteristics.

 Domestic Duck Breed Development

 The sheer body size of a duck can quickly alert you to whether or not it is part of a domesticated breed.

 The Call duck breed is one example.
-This wild ducks were being bred to create a small or “pygmy” duck breed.
+These wild ducks were being bred to create a small or “pygmy” duck breed.

-Because of their small size and beautiful plumage – and trait some domesticated duck breeds have been bred and cross-bred to create.
+Because of their small size and beautiful plumage – and trait, some domesticated duck breeds have been bred and cross-bred to create.

 The oddly shaped Indian Runner duck breed boasts an incredibly long and lean body.
 They look a lot more like a bowling pin than a duck and waddle.

 Top 10 Domesticated Duck Breeds

-These are the top commercial meat production domestic duck breed in the world – and my personal favorite duck to keep.
+These are the top commercial meat production domestic duck breed globally – and my personal favorite duck to keep.

 While they are lousy sitters, Pekin duck hens are excellent momma ducks with their ducklings after you hatch their offspring and turn them loose from the brooder.

 Once mature, Pekin ducks weigh roughly eight to 11 pounds, on average.
-A healthy mature hens is capable of laying approximately 200 to 300 eggs per year.
+A healthy mature hen is capable of laying approximately 200 to 300 eggs per year.